 The bridge is used by over 22,000 vehicles daily, according to DOT.

 Sixteen years ago, then-Mayor Martin O’Malley promised to replace the bridge, which is eligible for federal funds as a carrier of a state road.

-Construction of a $25 million replacement bridge was supposed to start in July 2010, but was delayed in part because of concerns by the State Highway Administration about the concrete arch facade and abutments proposed by Whitman, Requardt.
+Construction of a replacement bridge was supposed to start in July 2010, but was delayed in part because of concerns by the State Highway Administration about the concrete arch facade and abutments proposed by Whitman, Requardt.

 Additional delays ensued.
 For example, the Rawlings-Blake administration quietly reallocated federal funds from the Harford Road project to jumpstart a Central Avenue Bridge serving the new Exelon building and Harbor Point development of Michael Beatty.

 At a February 2014 public meeting, DOT promised northeast residents that construction of the new Harford Road Bridge was to begin in fall 2014.

 Last year, following a Brew article on the letting of a fast-track design-build contract for the Central Avenue Bridge, DOT officials and Northeast’s then-Councilman Robert Curran promised that the Harford Road Bridge contract would be awarded by fall 2016.